oVirt/ovirt-containers/README.md

 Minishift is a VM running openshift cluster in it.
 This mostly being used for testing for easy and quicker deployment without changing local environemnt
 - Install minishift - https://github.com/minishift/minishift
+  Please note that currently we requires a more recent build of mishift than the stable one so plese update it with https://ci.appveyor.com/project/hferentschik/minishift-o61ou/build/781/artifacts
   #### Nested virtualization support for the minishift VM
   Since we are going to run VMs inside the minishift VM, it will need nested virtualization support.
 Minishift documentation suggests to install docker-machine-driver-kvm v0.7.0 but this is not enough to get virtualization support and docker-machine-driver-kvm v0.8.2 is needed so the right instructions to get it are:
   ```